Majestic giant Redwoods, a spectacular coastline, rugged mountains and crystal clear alpine lakes. Welcome to Northern California.

 Price per person includes:

 Everything you’ve heard about the city is true.
 It’s quaint, it’s vibrant and the food is great.
-There are whole neighborhoods of historic homes, narrow winding streets and incredible views from the top.
+There are whole neighbourhoods of historic homes, narrow winding streets and incredible views from the top.

 While you are here, plan to get out into nature at the many parks and preserves that surround the Bay.
 Some of which include Annadel State Park which encompasses 5,000 acres and Armstrong Woods State Reserve which lets you hike among 2,000 year old trees.
 Doran Park is a great vantage point for observing gray whales and Hood Mountain Regional Park has panoramic views of the Valley of the Moon from a 2,700 foot summit.
 Also you could visit the Jack London State Historic Park which commemorates the home of this world famous author.